tuskerette/MovieQuotesFrontEnd/README.md

 - It was built with Bootstrap 3.3.4.
 - Limitations and known issues: when reloading the page, the previously solved quotes are open again.
 The guess field does not clear after the submission of a guess.
 The buttons change status in the view when the "reset points" action is called.
 - Further development: add authentication for the users.
 Add Handlebars to managethe dynamic content.
-Better string interpolation to match the guess to the title.
+Better string interpolation to match the guess to the title and avoid dupicates or blank fileds.
+Fix the responsive part for mobile view.

 * **Colophon**